-Gamification is the use of game elements and mechanics, such as points, badges, and leaderboards, in non-game contexts to engage and motivate people to achieve their goals.
+Gamification of business involves the incorporation of game elements and mechanics, such as points, badges, and leaderboards, into non-game contexts to engage and motivate people to achieve their goals.
 Gamification can be applied to a wide range of activities, including education, marketing, and fitness.

 What are the 7 Benefits of Gamification for Business?

-Gamification can be an effective way to encourage people to perform a task or complete a goal, as it taps into our natural desire to compete and succeed.
+Gamification of business can be an effective way to encourage people to perform a task or complete a goal, as it taps into our natural desire to compete and succeed.